 \subsection{s-wave pairing}

-A similar conclusion can be arrived at even with an underlying s-wave pairing if we turn off all the chiral symmetry breaking perturbations, for example $m,h_-$.
-Furthermore, when $\mu, h_+$ is set to zero the $Cl(3) \otimes U(1)$ algebra of the matrices, anti-commuting with the Hamiltonian $H_{gen}\left[\Delta_s,0; k_z=0 \right]$ is constituted by
+A similar conclusion can be arrived at even with an underlying s-wave pairing if we turn off all the chiral symmetry breaking perturbations, for example, $m,h_-$.
+Furthermore, when $\mu, h_+$ is set to zero the $Cl(3) \otimes U(1)$ algebra of the matrices, anticommuting with the Hamiltonian $H_{gen}\left[\Delta_s,0; k_z=0 \right]$ is constituted by

-where the last entry belongs to the $U(1)$ part.
-Appearance of the matrix $\tau_0 \otimes \alpha_3$ in the $Cl(3)$ part of $\vec{M}_s$, immediately guarantees that the dispersive one dimensional modes can be obtained by performing a perturbative calculation over $k_z$ within the two dimensional basis spanned by the localized fermionic zero energy modes due to a point vortex in the $k_z=0$ plane.
+where the last entry belongs to the U(1) part.
+Appearance of the matrix $\tau_0 \otimes \alpha_3$ in the $Cl(3)$ part of $\vec{M}_s$, immediately guarantees that the dispersive one-dimensional modes can be obtained by performing a perturbative calculation over $k_z$ within the two-dimensional basis spanned by the localized fermionic zero energy modes due to a point vortex in the $k_z=0$ plane.
 It can also be confirmed from the Eq. (\ref{expectationvalue}), upon choosing $T= \tau_0 \otimes i \alpha_1 \alpha_2$ and ${\cal M}=\tau_0 \otimes \alpha_3$.
 Otherwise, the matrix $\tau_0\otimes \alpha_3$ acts as the \emph{diagonal} Pauli matrix.
-Hence, the dispersive modes, with energies $E=\pm k_z$, are identical to the fermionic zero mode due to the point vortex.
+Hence the dispersive modes with energies $E=\pm k_z$, are identical to the fermionic zero mode due to the point vortex.
 Let us now incorporate a finite chemical potential ($\mu$) and the {\em symmetric} Zeeman coupling $h_+$.
 One can then choose $T= \left( \tau_2 \otimes i \beta \alpha_1 \alpha_2 \right)$ K, for ${\cal M}= ( \tau_0 \otimes \alpha_3 ) k_z$.
-In conjunction with such choice of $T$, Eq. (\ref{expectationvalue}) guarantees that the dispersive modes with $E=\pm k_z$, are exactly the two fermoinic zero modes bound to the point vortex. \\
+In conjunction with such choice of $T$, Eq. (\ref{expectationvalue}) guarantees that the dispersive modes with $E=\pm k_z$, are exactly the two fermionic zero modes bound to the point vortex. \\

 It is worth mentioning that one of matrices in the $Cl(3)$ subgroup, namely $\tau_3 \otimes \beta$ appears in $H_{gen}$ in Eq. (\ref{totalgenHamil}) with the Dirac mass $(m)$.
 This matrix also satisfies the condition in Eq. (\ref{massmatriconst}), if its coefficient is momentum independent or even under $\mathbf{k} \rightarrow - \mathbf{k}$.
 Therefore, the internal structure of the zero energy sub-space shows that the Dirac mass is sufficient to cause splitting of these two states and place them at finite energies, $\pm m$. \\